nicortiz1231/MIT-Bus-Tracker/README.md

-# MBTA Route 1 Live Bus Tracker
+# MIT - Harvard Live Bus Tracker

 An interactive web app that displays live MBTA Route 1 bus locations on a Mapbox map and updates them in real time.